Search More Jobs

 Who is Eligible for Compact Nursing License?

 - Legally resides in a NLC state.
-See compact nursing states map below.
+See list of compact nursing states below.

 - Hold an active RN or LPN/VN nursing license in good standing.